sodadata/soda-core/docs/README.md

----
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
-#home

-layout: default
-title: Getting Started
-nav_order: 1
-has_children: true
-permalink: /
----

 # Soda SQL

 Data testing and monitoring for SQL accessible data.

-{% comment %}

 > [The full documentation is available on docs.soda.io/soda-sql](https://docs.soda.io/soda-sql)

-{% endcomment %}

 **What does Soda SQL do?**